-In Year 10 Introduction to Accounting, students will explore the principles of accounting and its integral role in the successful operation and management of businesses.
-Students will study the differences in source documents, practice cash entries and learn about the two-fold impact of transactions on the accounting equation.
+In Year 10 Accounting, students explore the principles of accounting and its integral role in the successful operation and management of businesses.
+Students study the differences in source documents, practice cash entries, understand the twofold impact of transactions on accounting equation, and learn about different financial reports.